lizf57/portfolio/readme.md

 - Developer's name and a recent photo are presented to the user when the portfolio is loaded.

-- inks for an "About Me" section, "My Work" section, and "Contact Me" section are active and will scroll to the corresponding section when clicked on.
+- Links for an "About Me" section, "My Work" section, and "Contact Me" section are active and will scroll to the corresponding section when clicked on.

 - When the user clicks on an image in the "My Work" section, it takes the user to the corresponding developer's applications.